 - Ask the patient to close their eyes.
 Place the patient’s limbs in a particular position, making sure that it doesn’t touch the body.
 Ask the patient to imitate it with the other limb.
 If the sense of position is intact, the patient will be able to imitate the position successfully.

-- First show the patient up and down movements of the big toe.
-Then stabilize the proximal phalanx of the great toe by grasping it in between thumb and index finger of your left hand.
-Grasp the terminal phalanx of the great toe on its lateral sides between thumb and index finger of your right hand.
+- First, show the patient up and down movements of the big toe.
+Then stabilize the proximal phalanx of the great toe by grasping it between the thumb and index finger of your left hand.
+Grasp the terminal phalanx of the great toe on its lateral sides between the thumb and index finger of your right hand.
 It should not be in contact with other toes.
 Ask the patient to close their eyes.
 Move the terminal phalanx, gently and slowly, up and down in a random sequence so that patient cannot guess, and ask him to identify the direction of movement.
 Repeat the test on the contralateral side.
 In the upper limb, the terminal phalanx of the index finger is used for this purpose.

 - Other indications that will alert you to loss of sense of position include the patient complaining of unsteadiness during darkness and deterioration during tests of coordination (described in motor system examination).